alphagov-mirror/code-of-conduct/README.md

 ## Contributor Covenant Code of Conduct

+> Note:
+> * where the code of conduct says "project" we mean GDS, `alphagov` and all repositories hosted within it.
+> * where the code of conduct says "maintainer" we mean `alphagov` organisation owners
+> * where the code of conduct says "leadership" we mean both `alphagov` organisation owners, line managers, and other leadership within GDS

 ### Our Pledge

 In the interest of fostering an open and welcoming environment, we as